othrou/Federated-Adverserial-Learning/README.md

 This repository is a practical implementation of **Adversarial Machine Learning in a Federated Context**, exploring the intersection of robustness, privacy, and decentralized learning.

 ## Overview
-Federated Learning (FL) [[1]](#references) has emerged as a pivotal machine learning framework, addressing key challenges in data privacy, security, and decentralized data processing.
-Since its introduction by Google in 2017, FL has gained significant traction due to its ability to overcome major limitations in traditional centralized approaches.
+Federated Learning (FL) [1](#references) has emerged as a pivotal machine learning framework, addressing key challenges in data privacy, security, and decentralized data processing.
+Since its introduction by Google in 2017, FL has gained significant traction due to its ability to overcome major limitations in traditional centralized approaches [2](#references).

-This project implements **adversarial attacks and defenses** in FL, reproducing foundational papers while adhering to a modular and consistent coding style.
-The goal is to build a well-structured library that integrates multiple FL strategies and adversarial techniques for robust benchmarking.
+This project implements **adversarial attacks and defenses** in FL [4](#references), reproducing foundational papers while adhering to a modular and consistent coding style.
+The goal is to build a well-structured library that integrates multiple FL strategies and adversarial techniques for robust benchmarking [3](#references).

 ---